-There are debates in youth soccer about winning vs. development.
-Rise believes in balancing both to have successful teams and, most importantly, successful players.
-Rise will not sacrifice development for the sake of winning.
+There are endless debates in youth soccer about winning versus development.
+RISE SC believes in balancing both to have successful teams and, most importantly, successful players.
+RISE SC will not sacrifice development for the sake of winning.
 Player development, especially at the younger ages, must be more important than the win itself.

 Our philosophy focuses on a balanced approach.
 We encourage players to take more risks and to value the fact that life’s best lessons are learned from our mistakes.
 In our younger age groups, we participate in a developmental league during the fall and spring.
 We use these games to apply training objectives taught in practice that week.
 We guide and observe the players in order to determine what to focus on in upcoming training sessions.
 We allow players the freedom to be creative in-game environments without fear.
 The balance to this is that there are events for each team in which we play to compete.